Brooks leads Grizzlies to 1st home victory 115-110 over Nets

 MEMPHIS, Tenn.
+(AP) — Despite losing another key player — this time for coronavirus safety concerns — the Memphis Grizzlies were able to hold on for their first win at home this season.

-(AP) — Dillon Brooks scored 24 points and Memphis held on for a 115-110 victory over the Brooklyn Nets on Friday night after Grizzlies center Jonas Valanciunas left midway through the game due to health and safety protocols.
+Dillon Brooks scored 24 points and Memphis pulled out a 115-110 victory over the Brooklyn Nets on Friday night after center Jonas Valanciunas left midway through the game due to health and safety protocols.

-Brandon Clarke added 21 for Memphis, which got its first home win of the season.
+Brandon Clarke added 21 for Memphis.

+“Great job by our team. … What an unbelievable game,” Memphis coach Taylor Jenkins said.

 The Memphis victory came despite 43 points from Caris LeVert, including 25 in the second half as Brooklyn overcame a 22-point, first-half deficit.

+“We could have easily folded,” said reserve guard Joe Harris, who finished with 13 points.
+“The first half was not great by any means.”

 There were key starters missing for both teams.
-The Nets were without Kevin Durant and Kyrie Irving, while Memphis was continued missing reigning Rookie of the Year Ja Morant and forward Jaren Jackson Jr.
+The Nets were without Kevin Durant and Kyrie Irving, while Memphis continued missing reigning Rookie of the Year Ja Morant and forward Jaren Jackson Jr.

+“For us to be a great team, a team that we know we can be, everyone has to be playing at full strength,” LeVert said.
+“Everyone has to be confident.
+Everybody has to be ready.”

 The teams were tied at 104 with 4:15 left.
 Memphis scored the next seven points, capped by a 3-pointer from De’Anthony Melton, who had 14 points on the night.
 LeVert’s 3-pointer with 11.4 seconds left pulled Brooklyn within 113-110, but the Nets could get no closer.